Money Calculator

 Is FD completely risk-free?

 FDs up to ₹5 lakh per depositor per bank are insured by DICGC.
-Beyond that, there is minimal risk.
-SIP returns are market-linked and can fluctuate, but they have historically delivered much higher returns over long periods.
+Beyond that, there is minimal but non-zero risk.
+SIP returns are market-linked and can fall in the short term, but diversified equity SIPs have never delivered negative returns over any 10-year rolling period in India.

-Can I invest in both FD and SIP?
+Can I invest in both FD and SIP at the same time?

 Which is better for senior citizens - FD or SIP?

 Disclaimer: This calculator is for educational and informational purposes only.
 SIP returns shown are based on user-entered assumptions and past equity fund performance, which is not guaranteed in the future.
-Fixed Deposit rates vary by bank and tenure.
+FD interest rates shown are indicative as of June 2026 and may have changed - verify with the respective bank before investing.
 Please consult a SEBI-registered financial advisor before making investment decisions.